Learn about actual and potential costs

 How do your commission rates compare to your competitors?

 What additional fees, if any, do you charge clients?
-Do you have cancelation fees?
+Do you have cancellation fees?

 How do your commission rates differ with respect to purchasing, selling or leasing a property?